Our GDPR questionnaire will help you establish effective GDPR procedures and controls or serve as a benchmark for your existing processes.

 - Do your systems allow for one customer’s data to be isolated, extracted or removed from active processing upon their request?

 - Does an objection from processing cross over all departments in your firm, not just operational, but marketing, call centres and counter staff for example?

-- Do you have a manual system and experienced resource available to replace an automated decision making tool?
+- Do you have a manual system and experienced resources available to replace an automated decision-making tool?

 - Do you have the resource capability to handle multiple requests of this nature?

 - Is consideration given to how you would evidence to a data subject that a manual review and assessment was made when such reaches the same conclusion and decision?

 The following questions relate to personal data breaches

 - Does your team have systems, procedures and training to recognise personal data breaches?